CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Index Construction Algorithm

+where $c$ represents the number of child nodes of the root node, $T_i$ is the sub-index tree of the $i$-th child node, and $Q_{T_i}$ is the collection of queries that access $T_i$.
+Note that the number of child nodes is chosen from an exponentially increasing sequence to reduce training time, such as the powers of 2.

-As we can see, the terms inside the square brackets have the same form as the original objective.
-In other words, once the root node is fixed, the original optimization problem can be broken down into several independent sub-problems of the same form, which can be solved recursively.
+As we can see, the terms inside the square brackets have a very similar form compared to the original objective.
+In other words, once the root node of this subtree is fixed, the original optimization problem can be broken down into several independent sub-problems of similar form, and each sub-problem can be solved independently.
+For each sub-problem, we have two different algorithms for solving it:

-Therefore, in order to solve Problem~\ref{prob:linear}, all we need to do is to enumerate the possible designs of the root node and its parameters, and then call the algorithm routine recursively to obtain a collection of subtree structures, which are then connected to the root node to obtain a complete index structure.
-Finally, all the index structures (one for each root node design) can be compared based on the global objective in order to find the optimal one.

-More specifically, we use a memorized search approach: for each subtask, the algorithm first checks whether it has been solved before, and returns the constructed index directly if it is true.
-Otherwise, it enters the construction process.
-When the number of data points in the subtree is less than a pre-specified threshold, the algorithm will directly construct a leaf node as the current node.
-Otherwise, the algorithm considers two cases (leaf nodes or subtrees with inner nodes) and chooses the optimal design according to the objective function.
-For the inner node case, the algorithm first enumerates all possible inner node design, then calls itself recursively to construct the subtrees.
-The pseudocode of the DP algorithm can be found in Algorithm~\ref{alg:rebuild}.
+\begin{itemize}[leftmargin=*] \item \textbf{Node selection algorithm:} A greedy algorithm that only considers local information to construct nodes, which is used when the subtree manages a large dataset (e.g., the root node). \item \textbf{Dynamic programming (DP) algorithm:} This algorithm is guaranteed to find the optimal sub-structure but is slower, and we only use it when the sub-dataset is small. \end{itemize}

+These two algorithms are used in combination in our construction algorithm.
+Then, the overall workflow for constructing the index structure for a given dataset is:

+\begin{itemize}[leftmargin=*] \item First, we choose a root node setting using the greedy node selection algorithm. \item Next, we use the setting obtained in the previous step to assign the dataset to the child nodes of the root, and then construct a sub-index tree over each assigned sub-dataset. \item Each child node chooses the appropriate algorithm to build the sub-index structure according to the size of sub-dataset. \item Finally, all the sub-structures are merged together and linked to the root node to form the complete index tree. \end{itemize}

+The rest of this section is organized as follows: The greedy node selection step is described in Section~\ref{sec:greedy} and the DP algorithm is described in Section~\ref{sec:dpAlg}. \techreport{We provide a simple example to illustrate our construction algorithm in Section~\ref{sec:constructionExample}.}